Superman The Ride: Safety modifications

 Superman The Ride has undergone numerous safety upgrades.
 After the 2001 incident, the PVC airlines were replaced with steel reinforced air hoses to prevent a similar accident from occurring.
 After the 2004 incident, metal bars were installed on both sides of the "T-bar" restraint, encasing the rider's legs.
 Shin restraints were added to the lower portion of the restraint, preventing riders' feet from leaving the car.
 In addition, all of the seat belts on both 36-passenger trains were replaced with ones at a consistent length, as well as a "go or no go" belt for each seat and T-bar restraint.
 The "go or no-go" belt ensured the T-bar restraint was in an effective position before leaving the station.
 During the 2009 rebranding, new trains were deployed with new restraints added.
 The new lap bars eliminated the center pole, leaving only the exterior poles.
 New seat belts provided more strength and were less likely to come undone unintentionally.

 Rankings

-Superman The Ride, along with Millennium Force, have held the top two spots in the Golden Ticket Awards poll every year from 2001 to 2015.
+Superman The Ride, along with Millennium Force, held the top two spots in the Golden Ticket Awards poll every year from 2001 to 2015.
 Superman The Ride is praised by the roller coaster community, and the ride is noted for its smoothness and large amount of airtime.